ClementMadiot/FreeCodeCamp_lesson_Javascript/README.md

 Sometimes when you're coding a web application, you'll need to be able to accept input from a user.
 In this calorie counter project, you'll learn how to validate user input, perform calculations based on that input, and dynamically update your interface to display the results.

 In this practice project, you'll learn basic regular expressions, template literals, the addEventListener() method, and more.

+# Review DOM Manipulation by Building a Rock, Paper, Scissors Game, Not started

+In the previous projects you learned how to work with basic DOM manipulation.
+Now it is time to review what you have learned by building a Rock, Paper, Scissors game.

+In this mini project, you will review conditionals, functions, getElementById, and more.
+This project will give you an opportunity to solve small problems and get a better understanding of the basics.